 The civil society sector in the Kyrgyz Republic is one of the strongest in Central Asia.
 CSO representatives are engaged with the government at the national and local levels through numerous consultative public councils at the state ministries and agencies.
-There are currently over 19,358 CSOs registered in the country, although only around 6,452 are operational.
+There are currently over 23,700 CSOs registered in the country, although only around one third of them are operational.
 They work in a wide range of areas, including human rights, support to vulnerable groups, culture and art, health, protection of the environment, youth and sport, and education and advocacy.

 CSOs are registered as Noncommercial Organizations (NCOs) under a civil law structure that has its roots in the Soviet system, though many laws have been modernized since the late 1990s.
 The most popular legal forms are public associations, foundations, institutions, associations of legal entities, and community-based organizations.
 Although the basic concept of freedom of association is respected and registration of CSOs is quick and easy, the sustainability of the sector remains a deep concern because of diminishing foreign funding and the lack of local financial sources.
 Currently, the majority of Kyrgyz CSOs rely entirely on funding from foreign sources, and still there are several efforts to place restrictions on foreign assistance.

 In 2013, there were also efforts to limit civil society space, including the introduction of the draft Law on Money Laundering, which would provide for new reporting requirements for CSOs; the draft Law on Unregistered CSOs, which would prohibit unregistered CSOs; and the draft Law on Treason, which would allow for the designation of any person working with a foreigner as a traitor.
 Moreover, in 2014, a group of parliamentarians proposed the draft Law on Foreign Agents, which was similar to the Russian “Foreign Agents” Law and would have imposed additional requirements on groups that receive foreign funding, including requiring them to register as “foreign agents.”
-However, on May 12, 2016, the proposed law was rejected due to CSOs’ strong advocacy efforts, with 46 members of parliament voting for the draft law and 65 voting against it.
+On May 12, 2016, the proposed law was rejected due to CSOs’ strong advocacy efforts, with 46 members of parliament voting for the draft law and 65 voting against it.
+On November 21, 2022, an MP reintroduced the same draft law by slightly changing its “foreign agents” provisions to “foreign representatives.”

 Within the framework of constitutional reforms in Kyrgyzstan, the parliament adopted and President Japarov signed amendments to the Law on NCOs in 2021.
-According to the amendments, public associations, foundations, associations of legal entities, and institutions (with the exception of state and municipal institutions) operating with financial and material resources received on a gratuitous basis will have to upload new annual financial reports detailing income and expenditures, including from foreign sources, on the State Tax Service website by April 1.
-The law tasks the Cabinet of Ministers with determining the form and procedure for meeting the new requirement.
+According to the amendments, public associations, foundations, associations of legal entities, and institutions (with the exception of state and municipal institutions) operating with financial and material resources received on a gratuitous basis will have to upload new annual financial reports detailing income and expenditures, including from foreign sources, on the State Tax Service website annually by April 1.
 On March 22, 2022, the Cabinet of Ministers approved the new financial disclosure form and its submission procedure.
+On September 16, the State Tax Service approved the procedure for filling in the new disclosure form to help the territorial units of the STS and CSOs better understand the new CSO financial disclosure requirement and mitigate its risks.

-Another positive development for civil society is a public discussion portal, which was launched on September 4, 2020.
+Another positive development for civil society is the creation of a public discussion portal, which was launched on September 4, 2020.
 A governmental decree obligates executive bodies to discuss their legal initiatives through the portal.
-Earlier, the MoJ developed amendments to the Law on Normative Legal Acts to require the use of the portal by all government bodies for public consultations on their legal initiatives.
-The amendments are pending the parliament’s consideration.
+On February 10, the Cabinet of Ministers approved a Decree announcing the public discussion portal as the official website of the Cabinet of Ministers for holding public discussions.
+Furthermore, the MoJ developed the draft Amendments to the Law on Normative Legal Acts to require the use of the portal by all government bodies for public consultations on legal initiatives.
 Improving the online public consultation mechanisms and creating the portal is one of Kyrgyzstan’s commitments under its OGP National Action Plan.
-The initiative has the potential to enhance public discussion of legislative initiatives, strengthen citizen participation in lawmaking, and ensure government accountability for making laws and regulations accessible to the public.
+However, this draft law possesses several significant shortcomings.
+Specifically, it includes a provision for the implementation of a mechanism that allows draft laws to be reviewed by the Interdepartmental Commission, which undermines the separation of powers among the three branches of government.
+Furthermore, the draft law includes provisions that allow for the potential reduction of the public discussion period, along with other unfavorable provisions.

 Civil society is heavily engaged in processes to reduce terrorist financing risks in the noncommercial sector as part of compliance with Financial Action Task Force (FATF) recommendations.
-In September 2018, the FATF Eurasian Group (EAG) approved the Executive Summary and the Mutual Evaluation Report of the Kyrgyz Republic as part of the second round of EAG mutual evaluations in May 2018.
-Despite Kyrgyzstan passing the FATF quality and consistency procedures, Kyrgyzstan was overall rated non-compliant with Recommendation 8, which covers non-commercial organizations (NCOs), in the final FATF EAG report on the 2017 mutual evaluation.
-According to the report, this is due to the government’s lack of engagement with the NCO sector in combating terrorist financing (TF); lack of a system of oversight, monitoring, and sanctions to prevent terrorist financing in the NCO sector; and lack of regular review of the NCO sector for terrorist financing risks.
-In response, the State Financial Intelligence Service (SFIS), the government body in charge of reporting on compliance with FATF recommendations under the Open Government Partnership 2018-2021 National Action Plan (OGP NAP), created a CSO-government working group (WG) to develop a methodology for conducting risk assessments (RAs) of the CSO sector of Kyrgyzstan.
-The working group developed a draft methodology for assessing risks in the CSO sector and helping guide the process for conducting CSO sector terrorist financing risk assessments.
-Kyrgyzstan’s effort to fully engage civil society in developing the risk assessment methodology was recognized as good practice in the FATF’s new risk assessment guidance released in July 2019.
-From November 2019 to March 2021, the CSO-government WG, headed by the SFIS, conducted Kyrgyzstan’s first RA of the NCO sector for its vulnerability to TF abuse and recommended policy actions to reduce identified risks.
-On March 12, 2021, the WG sent the report to the SFIS for consideration and submission to the EAG.
-The EAG is expected to consider Kyrgyzstan’s RA report by November 2022.
-The WG members hope that the completed RA report will lead the EAG to improve Kyrgyzstan’s rating on compliance with FATF Recommendation 8, which may lower the risk of adoption of new restrictions on CSOs under the pretense of anti-terrorism measures.
+Following the most recent FATF Eurasian Group (EAG) mutual evaluation, Kyrgyzstan was overall rated non-compliant with Recommendation 8, which covers NCOs.
+According to the FATF EAG report, this is due to the government’s lack of engagement with the NCO sector in combating terrorist financing; lack of a system of oversight, monitoring, and sanctions to prevent terrorist financing in the NCO sector; and lack of regular review of the NCO sector for terrorist financing risks.
+In response, the State Financial Intelligence Service (SFIS), the government body in charge of reporting on compliance with FATF recommendations, created a CSO-government working group (WG) to develop a methodology for conducting risk assessments (RAs) of the CSO sector of Kyrgyzstan.
+The working group developed a draft methodology for assessing risks in the CSO sector and helping guide the process for conducting CSO sector RAs.
+In 2019-2021, the WG conducted the CSO sector RA and submitted the report to the SFIS on March 12, 2021.
+In November 2022, EAG considered Kyrgyzstan’s FATF compliance progress report and changed its 2017 conclusion of “non-compliant” with Recommendation 8 to “partially compliant.”
+The absence of an authorized state body to oversight the CSO sector was the only deficiency of Kyrgyzstan, according to EAG.
+Therefore, the SFIS proposes that the Cabinet of Ministers identify a state body to oversee CSOs’ activities.

-As part of improving CSO financial sustainability while improving the quality of social services in the country, in 2017 the government enacted a new Law on State Social Procurement (SSP), which provides three forms of social contracting: (i) social procurement, (ii) financing of public benefit projects of CSOs, and (iii) social vouchers.
-In 2021, the available government funding for social contracts awarded to CSOs has grown, reaching 42 million KG SOMs (around $500,000 USD).
-In 2019, the Law on SSP was amended to include probation into the spheres in which social contracting can be implemented.
-Currently, the Ministry of Labor, Social Development, and Migration (MLSDM), the State Agency on Youth Affairs, Physical Culture and Sports, the Ministry of Education, and the Ministry of Healthcare implement social contracting in accordance with the Law on SSP.
-On February 10, 2022, the MLSDM posted the draft of the new Law on SSP, which eliminated almost all civic engagement mechanisms on the public discussion portal.
-(For more information, please see the Pending NGO Legislative/Regulatory Initiatives section below.)
+As part of an effort to improve CSO financial sustainability while engaging civil society in strengthening the quality of state social services, in 2017, the government enacted a new Law on State Social Procurement (SSP), which provides three forms of social procurement: (i) social procurement, (ii) financing CSOs’ public benefit projects, and (iii) social vouchers.
+In 2021, the available government funding for social contracts awarded to CSOs has grown, reaching 42 million Kyrgyz Soms (around $500,000 USD).
+Currently, the Ministry of Labor, Social Development, and Migration, the State Agency on Youth Affairs, Physical Culture and Sports, the Ministry of Education, and the Ministry of Healthcare implement social procurement programs.
+On August 5, 2022, the President signed amendments to the Law on SSP, which exclude most existing civic engagement and transparency mechanisms in the Law on SSP.

-Philanthropy, another important source of funding for CSOs, is almost non-existent in the country due to economic conditions and poor implementation of tax legislation, which does provide incentives to encourage donations.
-According to the law on charitable organizations, CSOs have the right to carry out economic activities (selling goods and services), but the resulting income is taxable unless the CSO qualifies as a charitable organization, a status almost impossible to maintain because of operational restrictions.
-Therefore, CSOs developed a draft of the new Law on Charitable Organizations that would eliminate many shortcomings in the existing regulations to enable charitable organizations to operate sustainably.
-CSOs plan to work with the MPs to promote the draft law.
+Due to economic conditions and poor implementation of tax legislation, which does not provide incentives to encourage donations, philanthropy is not a significant source of support for CSOs in Kyrgyzstan.
+According to the existing law on charitable activities, CSOs have the right to carry out economic activities (selling goods and services), but the resulting income is taxable unless the CSO qualifies as a charitable organization, which is almost impossible for CSOs to maintain because of operational restrictions.
+To improve the legal environment for charitable organizations, CSOs developed a draft Law on Charitable Organizations that would eliminate many shortcomings in the existing regulations to enable charitable organizations to operate sustainably.

 On January 18, 2022, the President signed the new Tax Code.
 Most of the provisions of the new Tax Code relating to CSOs were transferred from the previous version of the Tax Code.
-Among the positive changes are that the new Tax Code reduces the immovable property tax rate for CSOs and property tax exemption for charitable organizations.
+Among positive changes, the new Tax Code reduces the immovable property tax rate for CSOs and property tax exemption for charitable organizations, among others.
 Some of the negative provisions, however, include the requirement for CSOs to pay and report on the income tax on a monthly basis (instead of quarterly) and the elimination of the sales tax exemption for charitable organizations, among others.
-In violation of the Constitution, the government enforced the Tax Code retroactively starting January 1, 2022, despite that it was signed into law on January 18, 2022.
+As a result of the advocacy campaign led by CSOs, enabling amendments were made to the Tax Code.
+On April 3, 2023, the President signed these amendments, which provide an exemption from income tax payment for income received by taxpayers in the form of service costs associated with organizing and conducting seminars for participants on a gratuitous basis.
+This exemption encompasses teaching services, the cost of handouts, meals, accommodation, and transportation services.

 |Organizational Forms||Noncommercial Organizations||Community-Based Organizations|